+It's geometry!
+It's knitting!
+It's—hyperbolic crochet!
+Artist and science writer Margaret Wertheim shows you how to represent a hyperbolic plane using crochet hooks and yarn.
+Beginning with a simple crochet chain, learn how to create a geometric shape with a constant negative curvature just by adding stitches.
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: sugar.
 Tinkerer, programmer, and musician Ken Murphy shows how to build electromechanical "bugs" built from scavenged materials and powered with a single coin-cell battery.
 When the Blinkybug's wire antennae detect motion from air currents or vibrations, the bug comes to life, with its LED eyes blinking in rhythmic patterns.
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: baseball equipment.
 In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
 This week: plastic water bottles.
 If you’ve been accepted into our Summer Institute, we suggest you listen to this short podcast, which tells you some things we think you should know about the program before you arrive.
 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
 Join Exploratorium biologist Karen Kalumuck as she leads a Darwin 101 Webcast using hands-on explorations, audience participation, and special surprises—just in time to celebrate his birthday!
 Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
 The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
 Stay tuned for updates!
 This full-length podcast gives you the full flavor of our Summer Institute.
 Our staff will tell you about our special month-long Institute, which offers a rich mix of hands-on activities based on Exploratorium exhibits, in-depth content discussions, classroom materials and activities, and machine shop experience.
 In this podcast, teacher participants tell you what they think about the Summer Institute and how it affected them.
-If you’re in a rush, this truncated version will give you information about our Summer Institute, but with less commentary from staff and participants than the full version.